AustraliaSim/aussim-docs/docs/constitution/index.md

 * An Administrator is appointed via a Meta Referendum that must return a 65% or more approval rating for the person nominated.
 * Administrators must be re-approved under the same approval every 12 months.
+* Administrators must verifiably be 18 years of age or older.

 ### Head Administrator